EGrun/redline_django/README.md

 The included mess of files are the SpaCy classifier, which has been pre-trained on the included test data.
-This means that this module _will not_ be applicaple across datasets without retraining.
+This means that this module _will not_ be applicable across datasets without retraining.

-FOR AN EXAMPLE OF HOW TO USE and MORE DOCUMENTATION ON THE PROCESS:
+##FOR AN EXAMPLE OF HOW TO USE and MORE DOCUMENTATION ON THE PROCESS:

 See comments in main_2.py